ft-290008buchok/3d-dicom-viewer/README.md

 The program is designed for segmentation and creating 3D models of certain organs from DICOM images.
 Main development tools Qt, VTK, C++.

 The program only works with dicom data encoded in HU (Hounsfield units).
+Preferred input data format is raw DICOM series.
 # Functionality
 - Build 3D Model from DICOM
 - Segmentation of certain organs
 - Set volume extraction parameters for model
 - Save 3D model to stl
-# Model types
+# Options
 - Lungs
 - Bones
 - Skin
+- Trachea
 # Implementation
 The application uses the vtkMarchingCubes surface construction algorithm and some simple computational geometry algorithms to generate 3D models of certain organs.
 # Build on Windows
 <h2>Build requirements</h2>

+- Cmake > 3.5

 - Visual Studio 2017 msvc compiler